Have you ever heard that saying, “once a fat kid, always a fat kid”?

 - And, no matter what, eat lots of veggies!

-So that brings me to this post.
+That brings me to this post.

 I used to work at a cooking school that rented it’s space out to Weight Watchers and, although I wasn’t a member at the time, I overheard their “diet talk”.
 And the one take away I took from the program was: